 Latitude and longitude coordinates specify positions in a more-or-less spherical grid called the graticule.
 Plane coordinates like the eastings and northings in the Universal Transverse Mercator (UTM) and State Plane Coordinates (SPC) systems denote positions in flattened grids.
 This is why georeferenced plane coordinates are referred to as projected, and geographic coordinates are called unprojected.
 The mathematical equations used to transform latitude and longitude coordinates to plane coordinates are called map projections.
 Inverse projection formulae transform plane coordinates to geographic.
-The simplest kind of projection, illustrated below, transforms the graticule into a rectangular grid in which all grid lines are straight, intersect at right angles, and are equally spaced.
+The simplest kind of projection, illustrated in Figure 2.20.1, below, transforms the graticule into a rectangular grid in which all grid lines are straight, intersect at right angles, and are equally spaced.
 More complex projections yield grids in which the lengths, shapes, and spacing of the grid lines vary.

 If you are a GIS practitioner you have probably faced the need to superimpose unprojected latitude and longitude data onto projected data, and vice versa.
 For instance, you might have needed to merge geographic coordinates measured with a GPS receiver with digital data published by the USGS that are encoded as UTM coordinates.
 Modern GIS software provides sophisticated tools for projecting and unprojecting data.
 To use such tools most effectively, you need to understand the projection characteristics of the data sets you intend to merge.
 We'll examine map projections in some detail elsewhere in this lesson.
 Here, let's simply review the characteristics that are included in the "Spatial Reference Information" section of the metadata documents that (ideally!) accompany the data sets you might wish to incorporate in your GIS.
 These include:

-Shown below is the southwest corner of a 1:24,000-scale topographic map published by the United States Geological Survey (USGS).
+Shown below in Figure 2.21.1 is the southwest corner of a 1:24,000-scale topographic map published by the United States Geological Survey (USGS).
 Note that the geographic coordinates (40 45' N latitude, 77° 52' 30" W longitude) of the corner are specified.
 Also shown, however, are ticks and labels representing two plane coordinate systems, the Universal Transverse Mercator (UTM) system and the State Plane Coordinates (SPC) system.
 The tick labeled "4515" represents a UTM grid line (called a "northing") that runs parallel to, and 4,515,000 meters north of, the equator.
 Ticks labeled "258" and "259" represent grid lines that run perpendicular to the equator and 258,000 meters and 259,000 meters east, respectively, of the origin of the UTM Zone 18 North grid.
 Unlike longitude lines, UTM "eastings" are straight and do not converge upon the Earth's poles.
 All of this begs the question, Why are multiple coordinate system grids shown on the map?
 Why aren't geographic coordinates sufficient?